h4rvey-g/ob-Notes/USMLE/Cardiology/ECGs.md

 	- Paroxysmal atrial or junctional tachycardia
 	- Ventricular dysrhythmias, e.g., [[Torsades de pointes]]
 	- PEA/asystole

  >[!mnemonic]
  **The push-pull effect**
 ![[Pasted image 20230722213155.png]]

 >[!mnemonic]
 >To remember that low potassium may result in a flattened T wave, think of: "No pot, no tea (T)!"

+>[!tip]
+>Hypokalemia, hypocalcemia and hypomagnesemia all appear to prolong the QT interval, but they do so for different reasons:
+>- Hypokalemia prolongs the QU interval which can be mistaken for the QT interval
+>- Hypocalcemia prolongs the ST segment (resulting in a long QT with a normal T wave)
+>- Hypomagnesemia prolongs the T wave (resulting in a long QT with a long T wave)
 # [[Atrioventricular block]]
 # Bundle Branch Block
 mnemonic: William Marrow